-Usually no specific treatment is needed.
-However, it is important to drink plenty of fluids.
+Usually, no specific treatment is needed.
+However, it is essential to drink plenty of fluids.

-However, when you are sick, drinking enough water should be a priority.
+However, drinking enough water should be a priority when you are sick.

 Lack of fluid intake leads to dehydration, especially if you also have a high temperature.